crdx/enparallel/README.md

 ## Development

-Use `tools/install` to build and install locally for testing.
+Use `just install` to build and install locally for testing.

-Use `tools/publish` to release to rubygems.org
+Use `just publish` to release to rubygems.org.

 ## Log output